Internet Radio for Magazines, Blogs, and Publishers | Radio.co

 A boom arm is an attachable crane for your microphone you can adjust from your desk to suit your position.
 It’s a must have for any radio professional as it gives you better flexibility.

-The Rode PSA1 boom arm is one of the best out there as it’s easy to place at the edge of your desk and has cable ties to clean up any messy wires, plus it’s only $90 / £70.
+The Rode PSA1 boom arm is one of the best out there as it’s easy to place at the edge of your desk and has cable ties to clean up any messy wires.
+It can be found on Amazon UK or Amazon US.
 You can attach any microphone and shock mount to the end of the arm like the Neumann TLM 103.

 Microphone